Shahzaibfardeen/Beautiful_Duas/README.md

-# Beautiful_Duas
+# bayram
-☪️ A simple message generator for Ramadan Dua's made with JavaScript, Html, &amp; Css .
+☪️ A simple message generator for Ramadan made with JavaScript, HTML, and CSS.